Saint-Étienne has so much to offer.

 It is located in the Rhône-Alpes region – see map.
 With more than 200,000 students, the Lyon-Saint-Étienne and Grenoble metropolitan areas are two of the largest French university centres.
-Rhône-Alpes is a prosperous region, its economy second in size only to Île-de-France in France.
+Rhône-Alpes is a prosperous region, France’s second economy in size after the Île-de-France – the Paris area.
 This can be attributed to the diversity of the production in different sectors.

 In the 16th century, Saint-Étienne became a market town, and developed an innovative weapons manufacturing industry.
-The accounted for the town’s importance.
+This was the beginning of the city’s importance.
 During the French revolution, Saint-Étienne was briefly renamed Armeville – ‘arms town’ – because of weapons production.

 In the first half of the 19th century, it was a chief town of an arrondissement in the département of the Loire, with a population of 33,064 in 1832.
 The concentration of industry prompted these numbers to rise rapidly to 110,000 by about 1880.
 It was this growing importance of Saint-Étienne that led to it becoming the capital of the département and seat of the Prefect, on 25 July 1855.

-Saint-Étienne is located less than 1 hour away from Lyon, the capital of the region known for its historical and architectural landmarks and is a UNESCO World Heritage Site.
-It was historically reknowned as an important area for the production and weaving of silk and in modern times has developed a reputation as the capital of French gastronomy.
+Saint-Étienne is located less than 1 hour away from Lyon, the capital of the region renowned for its historical and architectural landmarks and is a UNESCO World Heritage Site.
+Historically, Lyon was known as an important area for the production and weaving of silk and in modern times has developed a reputation as the capital of French gastronomy.
 Economically, Lyon is a major centre for banking as well as for the chemical, pharmaceutical, and biotech industries.
 The city has a significant software industry and in recent years has fostered a growing local start-up sector.
-Lyon also hosts the international headquarters of Interpol, Euronews and International Agency for Research on Cancer.
+Lyon also hosts the international headquarters of Interpol, Euronews and the International Agency for Research on Cancer.

 Saint-Étienne is only 2 hours 50 from Paris, 2 hours from the main winter resorts of the Alps and their breathtaking downhill ski slopes.
 The beaches of Marseille and Montpellier are only 3½ hours away, and the Drôme Provençale, one of the loveliest French regions, a 1 hour 30 drive from Saint-Étienne.
 Turin is only 4 hours away, Geneva, 2½, and Barcelona, 6½ hours.